 Very early on, I could see that the only thing that was really stopping me from making serious money online was myself.
 I knew that if I was willing to put in the hours, to grind it out, that I could build something truly massive.

 The thing was, I was perfectly happy gallivanting around the world and earning enough money from my blog to be able to afford beer!
+Starting a travel blog changed my life, find out how you can start your own travel blog here.

 I wanted to do something that was totally game changing.
 Something that would push me further than I had ever gone before.
 Looking at a map on my wall, I chose one of the furthest countries from the UK.
 I chose Papua New Guinea.